Before you consider joining a fraternity or sorority, learn more about drug and alcohol use among collegiate Greek life organizations.

 - Lack of supervision

 Hazing is an initiation into a new team, group or organization, like a fraternity or sorority.
-Hazing can range from humiliating pranks to abuse and criminal activity.
-Because hazing can sometimes involve physical, psychological and sexual assault, these initiation rituals are often prohibited by law or the college.
+Hazing can range from humiliating pranks to outright abuse and criminal activity.
+Some types of hazing involve physical, psychological and sexual assault.
+Because of these possibilities, Greek life hazing rituals are often prohibited by law.

-Hazing rituals can cause significant emotional trauma and some have resulted in severe injury or death.
-Pledges who get hazed are often freshmen and are less likely to have been exposed to heavy drinking and illicit drug use, so when a hazing ritual involves alcohol and drug use, their lack of tolerance can have dangerous outcomes.
+College hazing rituals can cause significant emotional trauma and some have even resulted in severe injury or death, such as the events that took place at Penn State in 2019.
+Pledges who get hazed are often freshmen and are less likely to have been exposed to heavy drinking and illicit drug use.
+When a hazing ritual involves alcohol and drugs, low substance tolerance can have dangerous outcomes.

 Lack of Supervision

-In most college dorms, a resident assistant (RA) is assigned to each floor to enforce rules and monitor behavior, but in a fraternity or sorority house, upperclassmen are usually responsible for supervision of the members living in the house.
-As a student, it can be challenging to limit the amount of partying that occurs in the house.
-Sometimes the head of the house, often the president of the fraternity or sorority, may even encourage excessive drinking.
+In most college dorms, a resident assistant (RA) is assigned to each floor to enforce rules and monitor behavior.
+One of the problems with Greek life is that upperclassmen are usually responsible for supervision of the members living in the house.
+As a student, it can be challenging to limit the amount of partying that occurs.
+Sometimes, the head of the house — who is usually the president of the fraternity or sorority — may even encourage excessive drinking.

 Various reasons exist for wanting to stay sober during college.
-While it may seem difficult, especially if someone is part of Greek life, it’s possible to remain sober during college.
-Staying sober doesn’t mean a student has to sit in their dorm binge-watching television shows while their peers drink, and students who are in recovery can still attend parties and social events.
+While it may seem difficult, especially if someone is part of Greek life, staying sober in college is possible.
+Staying sober doesn’t mean a student has to sit in their dorm binge-watching television shows while their peers drink and have fun.
+Students who are in recovery can still attend parties and social events.

-If a student isn’t comfortable being around the party scene, they can throw sober parties, explore the town, dine out with friends and experience the arts.
+If a student isn’t comfortable being around the party scene, they can throw sober parties, explore the town, dine out with friends or experience the arts.

 These articles can help students stay strong in sobriety during college:

 One of the most well-known sober fraternities and sororities is Alpha 180.
-They offer similar philanthropic, networking and career-driven opportunities as traditional fraternities and sororities but for students in recovery or students who commit to sobriety.
+This fraternity offers similar philanthropic, networking and career-driven opportunities as traditional fraternities and sororities for students in recovery or students committed to sobriety.

 Collegiate Recovery Communities

 In addition to sober fraternities, there are programs and groups called collegiate recovery communities (CRC).
-These organizations offer students in recovery an opportunity to thrive in college as well as have fun without drugs or alcohol.
+Collegiate recovery programs offer students in addiction recovery an opportunity to thrive in college and have fun without drugs or alcohol.
+These programs often offer sober living communities for students, so those in recovery will not have to live with people who continue using substances.
 More than 100 colleges offer a CRC and an increasing number of colleges and universities are planning to implement them in the future.

-How to Get Help for Substance Abuse in College
+How to Get Substance Abuse Help in College

-It can be difficult for Greek life members to recognize whether their brothers or sisters have a drug or alcohol use disorder, but if they do identify that a fellow member is struggling, they can perform an intervention.
-An intervention can be between two members or it can be chapter-wide to address the entire chapter’s drinking habits and to remind members how they can get help.
+It can be difficult for Greek life members to recognize whether their brothers or sisters have a drug or alcohol use disorder.
+If they do identify that a fellow member is struggling, they can perform an intervention for substance abuse.
+An intervention can be between two members, or it can be chapter-wide to address the entire chapter’s drinking habits and remind members how they can get help.

-On-campus resources may help students with alcohol addiction.
+College resources may help students with alcohol or drug addiction.
 Students can speak with campus health center physicians and counselors to address their addiction.
-These centers are most likely not equipped to treat addiction properly, but they can probably guide students to treatment.
+These campus resources are most likely not equipped to treat these disorders properly, but they can guide students to addiction treatment.

 If you think you or someone you know is struggling with a drug or alcohol use disorder, help is available.
 At The Recovery Village, a team of professionals can create an individualized treatment plan to address substance use and co-occurring disorders.
-Call and speak with a representative to learn more about which treatment program could work for you.
+Contact us today to learn more about which treatment program could work for you.